-Telenet Information Protection.
+Wyre Information Protection.

-The AO has to take reasonable precautions to make sure any Telenet information which may be located on its ICT systems is protected against unauthorized disclosure, modification, interruption or destruction, when stored and/or transmitted across the network.
+The AO has to take reasonable precautions to make sure any Wyre information which may be located on its ICT systems is protected against unauthorized disclosure, modification, interruption or destruction, when stored and/or transmitted across the network.